Lock & Paddle 2025

 Do I need to register for Lock & Paddle?

 No!
-For Lock & Paddle 2023, participants are not required to register in advance of the event.
-However, we will have information stations on site should you have any questions during the event.
+For Lock & Paddle 2025, participants are not required to register in advance of the event.
+However, we will have staff on site throughout the event should you have any questions during the event.

 Can I participate with a Stand Up Paddleboard?